sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * When Perl was king of the web
 * Mac user since 2008
     * for daily computing
-    * used windows from early 90s until 2008
+    * used windows (and PC-DOS) from early 90s until 2008
 * GNU/Linux user since early 2000s
     * Most familiar with Debian
 * Vim user since early 2000s